XXX: State of the Union: Plot

-In Virginia, unknown assailants breach an underground NSA bunker run by Agent Augustus Gibbon who fends off the attackers before barely escaping with Toby Shavers.
-To find help from an XXX with more attitude, Gibbons meets his former comrade, Darius Stone, a former U.S. Navy SEAL, who is currently 9-years into his 20-year sentence in Leavenworth for disobeying orders and breaking the jaw of ex-four star General George Deckert, who is now the Secretary of Defence.
-NSA Agent Kyle Steele, informed that Xander Cage was apparently killed at the same time in Bora Bora, leads the investigation into the attack on the bunker.
+In Virginia, assailants breach an underground NSA bunker run by Agent Augustus Gibbons, who fends off the attackers before barely escaping with Toby Shavers.
+To find help from a XXX with more attitude, Gibbons meets his former comrade, Darius Stone, a former U.S. Navy SEAL, who is currently serving sentence in Leavenworth for disobeying orders and breaking the jaw of ex-four star General George Deckert, who is now the Secretary of Defence.
+NSA Agent Kyle Steele was informed that Xander Cage was apparently killed at the same time in Bora Bora and is leading the investigation into the attack on the bunker.

-Gibbons helps to break Stone out of prison, who then sets himself up as their leader as he mistrusts Gibbons.
+Gibbons helps Stone escape out of prison, who then sets himself up as their leader as he mistrusts Gibbons.
 Stone leads them to meet Zeke, his old partner in crime, and Lola Jackson, his ex-girlfriend, who now runs an exotic car shop.
 Lola agrees to let Stone, Gibbons, and Shavers hide in her shop in exchange for the '67 GTO that Shavers modified.
 Stone then infiltrates the NSA bunker, where Gibbons had instructed him to recover a hard drive, while Gibbons returns to his house to recover evidence.
-However, Deckert and Sergeant Alabama "Bama" Cobb attack and apparently kill Gibbons before destroying the house to cover up the evidence.
-Stone meets up with Gibbons' contact, Charlie Mayweather, to get information.
-Charlie directs Stone to a party where Stone recognizes that Deckert's bodyguards are members of his old SEAL Team unit, before overhearing Deckert arguing with General Jack Pettibone VCJCS.
+However, Deckert and Sergeant Alabama "Bama" Cobb attack and apparently kill Gibbons before bombing and burning the house to cover up the evidence.
+Stone meets with Gibbons' contact, Charlie Mayweather, to get information.
+Charlie directs Stone to a party where Stone recognizes that Deckert's bodyguards are members of his old SEAL Team unit before overhearing Deckert arguing with General Jack Pettibone VCJCS.
 Stone goes to Charlie's safe house but is framed for murdering Pettibone, realizing that she is involved in the conspiracy.

 The police arrive, and Steele arrives to talk with Stone before escaping.
 While Shavers hacks into the Pentagon to retrieve Deckert's plans, Steele researches Stone and discovers his imprisonment occurred because when Deckert ordered his SEAL team to start a fire to clear civilians, Stone and half of the unit rebelled, resulting in Stone being court-martialled.
 Stone infiltrates Deckert's troops aboard an aircraft carrier and discovers Gibbons alive, being held prisoner along with the rest of their SEAL team unit.
-Stone realizes that the men who sided with him against Deckert 9 years previously are prisoners, while those who stayed loyal are Deckert's security.
+Stone realizes that the men who sided with him against Deckert are prisoners, while those who stayed loyal are Deckert's security.
 Mayweather is alerted to Stone's presence, forcing Stone to escape.